 A more permanent option, assuming your skills appear on the Long Term Skill Shortage List, is a Work to Residence visa.
 This allows people with specific skills to apply for permanent residency.
 This list includes trades, construction, engineering and health, but you have to be highly skilled.

-Buying a property
+Buying property in New Zealand

 Some New Zealand etiquette

-3. Rugby is a very popular sport in New Zealand, but so is golf – there are more golf courses in New Zealand per capita of population than anywhere else in the world.
+- Rugby is a very popular sport in New Zealand, but so is golf – there are more golf courses in New Zealand per capita of population than anywhere else in the world.

-4. It’s worth learning a few words in Te Reo, the Maori language.
+- It’s worth learning a few words in Te Reo, the Maori language.

-5. New Zealanders are similar to the British in that even the smallest of everyday encounters call for a polite ‘hello’ and ‘thank you’.
+- New Zealanders are similar to the British in that even the smallest of everyday encounters call for a polite ‘hello’ and ‘thank you’.

-Pay money to New Zealand using specialist FX guidance
+Make overseas payments using specialist FX guidance

-moneycorp offers each and every client their own account manager who will get to know your needs and priorities and use this to explain various products and services we offer clients who are moving abroad.
+moneycorp offers each and every client their own account manager who will get to know your needs and priorities and use these to explain various the products and services we offer clients who are moving abroad.
 If you would like to take advantage of the services moneycorp offer, you can open an account online or by calling us on: 020 7589 3000.